1. Home

 How to Add Progress Bars to your Quizzes and Forms

 You can create a progress bar with some simple HTML and CSS.
-Some themes have HTML progress bars included, but they may need to be edited for your needs.
+Quizzes built through our Quiz Builder or when started through certain themes will have HTML progress bars included, but they may need to be turned on and edited for your needs.
 You can change the color, size, shape and percentage of progress bars in a few short steps.

 Understanding the Code

-This is HTML that makes up the progress bar:
+This is CSS and HTML that make up the progress bar:

 <style>